 - Clear FOB pricing by SKU, not a vague "full container" number.

 If the supplier cannot answer these four points in one email, move on.
-We cover how to vet suppliers in more detail later in this guide.
+We cover supplier checks further down this guide, and our dedicated sourcing and supplier-trust playbook lays out the full pre-payment vetting sequence.

 Step 2 — Confirm Local Regulations